 Vermont AgrAbility is a free service provided by University of Vermont Extension, in collaboration with the Vermont Center for Independent Living, promoting success in Vermont agriculture for people with health conditions and their families.
 The Vermont AgrAbility Project operates under a grant from USDA National Institute of Food and Agriculture (NIFA) in Washington, D.C.

 Agriculture consistently ranks as one of the nation's most dangerous occupations.
 Each year agricultural workers in Vermont sustain disabling injuries in work related accidents, non-farm injuries, illness and other chronic health conditions.

-Farmers and agricultural workers eligible for Vermont AgrAbility services may have any type of acquired or traumatic disability - physical, cognitive or sensory.
+Farmers, veterans, and other agricultural workers eligible for Vermont AgrAbility services may have any type of acquired or traumatic disability - physical, cognitive or sensory.

 AgrAbility addresses many conditions, including, but not limited to:

 - Spinal cord injury / paralysis

 - Respiratory impairment

 - Head injury